 Between the courses, four of the “babies” read extracts from some of the stories on this page and Dr Marjory Foyle, who was a trainee doctor at Shardeloes in about 1944, talked about her life in India and Nepal and the memories of Shardeloes which she kept in her mind when homesick.
 See a gallery of photos taken during the evening..

 BELOW YOU CAN READ THE STORIES OF OVER 160 “SHARDELOES BABIES” WHICH AMERSHAM MUSEUM HAS COLLECTED.
-If you are one of the “Babies” and your story or photos are not yet shown below, please do let us have your story and date of birth at Shardeloes by filling in a questionnaire or using the CONTACT US button above.
+If you are one of the “Babies” and your story or photos are not yet shown below, please do let us have your story and date of birth at Shardeloes by filling in a questionnaire.

 Valerie Adams (née Guiver)